 It can feel quite daunting making that first phone call to a clinic to seek help about your fertility.
-Our friendly team are trained to help answer your initial questions and provide you with information to allow you to make decisions about your next steps.
+Our friendly team are trained to help answer your initial questions and provide you with information to allow you to make decisions about your next steps for IVF.

 If you are still undecided about which direction you wish to take, our frequent free information seminars are an excellent place to find out more about the clinic, the treatment options available and to meet the team.